News

 14 | Follower

-From After Story by Larissa Behrendt to Various Pets Alive & Dead by Marina Lewycka.
+From Dangerous Liaisons by Pierre Choderlos de Laclos to The First Actress by C.W.
+Gortner!
 This is a monthly link-up hosted by KateW at Books Are My Favourite and Best.
 Each month a book is chosen as a starting point and linked to six other books to form a chain.
-A book doesn’t need to…
+A book doesn’t need to be…

 What is Throwback Thursday?
 I've noticed many of these memes on a few book blogs.
 For example, Susan Loves Books does one, which is (or was originally) hosted by Renee@It’s Book Talk.
 I also noticed that Lorrea @ What 'Cha Readin'?, was doing this as a monthly meme, and Reading Maria does something called "Last…

-Reviews From the Stacks Once again, I want to thank Jana and her blog Reviews from the Stacks, who created this fun, monthly book list meme.
+Reviews From the Stacks A while back I discovered Jana and her blog Reviews from the Stacks.
+Jana created this fun, monthly book meme.
 Now, it is true that Jana runs a link party for this which is supposed to take place on the first Saturday of every month.
-However, because this month…
+However, that day is reserved for…

 The WWW Wednesday meme This meme was formerly hosted by MizB at A Daily Rhythm and was revived by Sam @ Taking on a World of Words and is a great way to do an update on your reading and plans.
 I know lots of people do this one every week, but my being such…